ekohl/puppet-foreman_proxy/README.md

 This module only supports Smart Proxy 1.12 or higher as of version 4.0, as the configuration layout changed significantly.

+For Smart Proxy 1.12 you do need to set `$foreman_proxy::plugin::dynflow::use_dynflow_core` to false.

 To configure older versions of the Smart Proxy use version 2.x of this module for 1.5 to 1.10 and 3.x for 1.11.